-To describe the entanglement entropy in the area law, we introduce the following stochastic model by assuming a simple structure for the entanglement entropy and its change after saturation.
+To describe the entanglement entropy in the area-law, we introduce the following stochastic model by assuming a simple structure for the entanglement entropy and its change after saturation.
 We consider the change in entanglement entropy over a single time step:

 where $\sigma_{U(M)}$ is a random variable representing the effect of unitary (measurement) operations, which generally increase (decrease) the entanglement entropy.
-For simplicity, we assume that $\sigma_U$ follows a Gaussian distribution with mean $\mu$ and variance of $\nu$, both of which are determined numerically from simulations involving only unitary gates.
+For simplicity, we assume that $\sigma_U$ follows a Gaussian distribution with mean $\mu = 0.58$ and variance of $\nu = 0.80$, both of which are determined numerically from simulations.

 Within the stabilizer formalism, the entanglement entropy can be interpreted as the number of Bell pairs shared between two subsystems \cite{Ent_stab}.
 To model the effect of measurements, we therefore consider the probability that a measurement destroys a Bell pair, as well as the probability that measuring one qubit of the pair destroys the associated correlation.
 The probability that at least one qubit of a given Bell pair is destroyed, $q$, is